 I have long argued that apprentice models were (and to a degree still are) the most effective model of knowledge creation and transfer that the human race has ever developed.
 The fact that the models seem more or less universal to all societies argues for their evolutionary success.
-Unfortunately over the last few decades we have increasingly talked about skills, competence’s and individuals as if people and their capabilities were widgets in a machine.
+Unfortunately over the last few decades, we have increasingly talked about skills, competence and individuals as if people and their capabilities were widgets in a machine.
 The engineering metaphors which have dominated management thinking since the 80s failed to understand the cognitive, temporal and social aspects of apprentice models.
-Instead they favored a series of nonsenses: psychometric tests were held to measure innate qualities; competence mapping assumed you could explicitly design and measure abstract capabilities; eLearning and a host of other information models removed the social process of knowledge creation and development.
+Instead, they favoured a series of nonsenses: psychometric tests were held to measure innate qualities; competence mapping assumed you could explicitly design and measure abstract capabilities; eLearning and a host of other information models removed the social process of knowledge creation and development.

 Interestingly the professions never fully abandoned the model.
-Education, indenture, mutual commitment, work books, peer recognition, partnership models and a host of other evolved practices continue to this day.
+Education, indenture, mutual commitment, workbooks, peer recognition, partnership models and a host of other evolved practices continue to this day.
 Some of the personnel practices that prevail in general management may be achieving some penetration in these areas but experienced partners in law firms, accountancy groups and others resist them.
 Ironically so do real engineers who have to work in the field.

-I made this point in my keynote at KM Asia last year, and was disturbed when the following speaker said something along the lines that he was pleased I had talked about apprentice models as he had long been an advocate of mentoring.
-Now to be very very clear mentoring is not the same thing as apprenticeship, its a pale shadow of the real thing, atomistic not social in nature and often paternalistic in practice.
-OK its valuable, doesn’t have to be paternalistic and can help people but it is very very different.
-So lets look at some of the essential features of an apprenticeship model:
+I made this point in my keynote at KM Asia last year and was disturbed when the following speaker said something along the lines that he was pleased I had talked about apprentice models as he had long been an advocate of mentoring.
+Now to be very very clear mentoring is not the same thing as apprenticeship, it’s a pale shadow of the real thing, atomistic, not social in nature and often paternalistic in practice.
+OK, it’s valuable, doesn’t have to be paternalistic and can help people but it is very very different.
+So let’s look at some of the essential features of an apprenticeship model:

 Now compare that with modern management development.
 A business degree is followed by an MBA and a stint in a major consulting firm.
-Throughout this period the emphasis is on the explicit, on abstracted cases, or reproducing and reuse.
-Then with no practical experience the consultant takes a senior management position.
+Throughout this period the emphasis is on the explicit, abstracted cases, or reproducing and reuse.
+Then with no practical experience, the consultant takes a senior management position.
 All they can do is manage by numbers to the detriment not only of their employer but of society as a whole.
 Critically with an apprentice model in place, the masters can retire without additional process or concern.

-Of course this nonsense would not be tolerated in the professions.
+Of course, this nonsense would not be tolerated in the professions.
 Think of doctors, lawyers, accountants and many others where the five stages I have outlined above are all still present.
-OK they may not be with the same employer, but a minimum of seven years applies to all professions.
+OK, they may not be with the same employer, but a minimum of seven years applies to all professions.

 Cognitive Edge Ltd. & Cognitive Edge Pte. trading as The Cynefin Company and The Cynefin Centre.